francescoferraioli/autobump/README.md

 # autobump

+A GitHub action that will automatically bump packages in your repo/monorepo configured by labels in your PRs.
+It will listen to pushes to the main branch and re-bump the packages on your PR if it has fallen behind according to the labels.

 Inspired and originally based off [chinthakagodawita/autoupdate](https://github.com/chinthakagodawita/autoupdate) but for the purposes of bumping npm packages.

 For a sample repo please see [francescoferraioli/autobump-test](https://github.com/francescoferraioli/autobump-test)